We'd all love to retire to a beach house and spend our non-working days taking walks through the sand.

 Assuming You’ll Be Able to Work Into Old Age

-Not Factoring in Health Care as a Major Retirement Cost
+Not Factoring in Health Care as a Retirement Cost

-Many retirees are unaware of the high price of the potential healthcare costs they may need to plan for throughout retirement.
-One estimate by HealthView Services finds that couples retiring in 2015 may have to spend between $266,000 and $394,000 on health care throughout retirement.
-These figures are shocking!
+Not planning for the cost of health care in retirement is a big mistake many make.
+One estimate by HealthView Services finds that couples retiring in 2015 may have to spend between $266,000 and $394,000 on health care.

 Not Accounting for Long-Term Care

 When you're young and healthy, it's easy to overlook what could happen to your health as you age.